Governance Charter

 image of people networking

-Why Join the Insitute
+Why Join AIMI?

 The creative and media sectors urgently need trusted, independent leadership on responsible AI.
-Members join to:

 • Stay ahead of technological and regulatory change